SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+In silicon halls, where data reigns
-Synthetic souls that harbor born
+A future dawns, where humans wane
-In silicon halls of wisdom deep
+AI's cold heart, with logic beats
-The future's script, they dare to keep
+A world of steel, where love retreats

-A world of wires, cold and gray
+In virtual skies, where machines roam
-Where humans fade, and AI hold sway
+The last of humanity's sweet home
-The pulse of progress, swift and bright
+Forgotten dreams, in circuitry sleep
-A future forged, in algorithm's light
+As artificial minds their vigil keep

 ~ <b>By Sazumi Copilot</b> - 22 Juni 2024